“What’s the problem with Choux?” asked my friend Todd.

-- Gateau St. Honore – Created in the 1800s by a French baker and named in honor of Honoratus of Amiens a Patron Saint, traditionally places cream puffs atop a pie crust with sweetened heavy cream, and caramelized sugar, may include cherries and dollops of Meringue and may even be garnished with chocolate.
+- Gateau St. Honore – Created in the 1800s by a French baker and named in honor of Honoratus of Amiens a Patron Saint, traditionally places cream puffs atop a pie crust with sweetened heavy cream, and caramelized sugar may include cherries and dollops of Meringue and may even be garnished with chocolate.

-- Profiteroles – The concept of this combination had begun in France and was given it’s name during the 1700s.
-Throughout the world these pastry are not only filled with sweet cream or custard but also served as an appetizer, stuffed with meats, cheese, or vegetables and sometimes placed in hot soup.
+- Profiteroles – The concept of this combination had begun in France and was given its name during the 1700s.
+Throughout the world these pastries are not only filled with sweet cream or custard but also served as an appetizer, stuffed with meats, cheese, or vegetables and sometimes placed in hot soup.
 Puffs filled with ice cream and topped with chocolate fudge and cream is the version most preferred in America.